-- Support and promote affordable working spaces and studios for artists; - Make funding accessible, flexible and open to all artists and practises; and - Attract and retain artists and creative professionals working in all art forms and practises to Vincent.
+- Develop a long term holistic approach through an Arts Strategy to establish arts and culture to support the production of diverse, engaging and quality artistic outcomes; - Support and promote affordable working spaces and studios for artists; - Make funding accessible, flexible and open to all artists and practises; and - Attract and retain artists and creative professionals working in all art forms and practises to Vincent.

-It is recommended that Council endorse the 2017/18 Art Priorities to ensure a clear, strategic focus over the next 12 month period
+It is recommended that Council endorse these 2017/18 Art Priorities to ensure a clear, strategic focus over the next 12 month period.